Azure/azure-powershell/src/Synapse/Synapse/help/Set-AzSynapseSqlScript.md

 PS C:\> Set-AzSynapseSqlScript -WorkspaceName ContosoWorkspace -DefinitionFile "C:\\samples\\sqlscript.sql"  -SqlPoolName Contososqlpool -SqlDatabaseName Contosodatabase
 ```

-This command creates or updates a SQL script from SQL script file sqlscript.sql which connects to ContosoSparkPool and uses the database named Contosodatabase in the workspace named ContosoWorkspace.
+This command creates or updates a SQL script from SQL script file sqlscript.sql which connects to ContosoSqlPool and uses the database named Contosodatabase in the workspace named ContosoWorkspace.

-## PARAMETERS

 ## PARAMETERS